ministryofjustice/dps-data-compliance/readme/running.md

 TMPDIR=/private$TMPDIR docker-compose up
 ```

-Without Docker, the service can be run locally by:
+The service can be run locally (in addition to all of its dependencies) by:

 ```
-./gradlew bootRun --args='--spring.profiles.active=dev'
+bash run_local.sh
 ```
-which will run a reduced service with an in-memory hsqldb database and without
-any connection to AWS or Localstack.
-The `application-dev.yml` properties file
+The dev profile
 expects that the following instances are running:

-- HMPPS Auth : `localhost:8081`
+- HMPPS Auth : `localhost:8999`
-- Prison API : `localhost:8082`
+- Prison API : `localhost:8998`
-- Path Finder API : `localhost:8083`
+- Path Finder API : `localhost:8997`
-- Community API : `localhost:8084`
+- Community API : `localhost:8996`
-- Prison-Register API: `localhost:8085`
+- Prison-Register API: `localhost:8995`

-More details on the required environment variables
-are provided below.

 The service can be run in a similar way within IntelliJ by running the main class with the following VM options:
 ```